 What Jake Gavin does so wonderfully is not to give into the schmaltz.
 Some of the dots are joined up and there are surprising twists but there is enough space for the audience to fill in the blanks.
 It’s not earnest or trying to get you on side, actually, it is as funny as it is bleak and desolate.
 The characters are fully formed and whilst the film is carried for the most part by Peter Mullan’s powerful performance: he manages to perfectly convey Hector’s dignity, pride with a combination of humour and stoicism.
 He is ably supported by Keith Allen, Gina McKee and Stephen Tompkinson.

 Hector is a timely reminder of the precarious nature of life and how easily everything can be lost in a moment: it is easy to fall out with life.
 Also, little acts of kindness can go a long way.
 You may not have the chance to donate your time assisting at a shelter but maybe contact those friends who are slightly vulnerable and ensure they are ok.

 British independent cinema, in 2015, especially those focused on the family and couples have excelled: 45 years, The Incident, Iona and now Hector.
 I only hope 2016 will be an equally spectacular year.

-Hector took the Edinburgh International Film Festival Hector and opened in UK cinemas on 11 December.
+Hector took the Edinburgh International Film Festival Hector by storm and opened in UK cinemas on 11 December.